Azure/azure-openapi-validator/docs/rules.md

 ### PathResourceProviderMatchNamespace

-Verifies whether the last resource provider matches namespace or not.
-E.g the path /providers/Microsoft.Compute/virtualMachines/{vmName}/providers/Microsoft.Insights/extResource/{extType}' is allowed only if Microsoft.Insights matches the namespace (Microsoft.Insights).
+Verifies whether the resource provider namespace in the last segment of the path matches the namespace to which the specification file belongs.
+E.g the path /providers/Microsoft.Compute/virtualMachines/{vmName}/providers/Microsoft.Insights/extResource/{extType}' is allowed only if the segment /Microsoft.Insights matches the namespace name to which the specification file belongs (Microsoft.Insights).

 Please refer to [path-resource-provider-match-namespace.md](./path-resource-provider-match-namespace.md) for details.